drbean/curriculum/pages/homepage/markdown/CommonPlace.md

 % Read it here first

 ## 2026-01
+_01/11 17:08_ Programming bugs are as likely to disappear in future code as birth defects (congenital disease) are in life forms.
+The developer as Blind Watchmaker: https://en.wikipedia.org/wiki/The_Blind_Watchmaker

 _01/10  9:39_ vim's table mode not playing well with pandoc's grid tables, its most general/specific table.
 But could be due to table-mode unfamiliarity with Tableize command.
 As pandoc renders pipe tables and grid tables the same in html, I will probably not pursue this.